A: This website was created to provide various data and statistics about pages and users of SCP wikis, which may be useful or simple interesting

 A: There is a few possible explanations:

 Database is out of date.
-In order to avoid generating high load on hosting service and Wikidot itself database updates only once a day (once a week for translation projects).
-Which sucks, yes.
+In order to avoid generating high load on hosting service and Wikidot itself database updates only once a day.
 And if you need the freshest memes data from wiki this site may not be very helpful to you, I'm afraid.
 Although if you're interested in data collected over some period in the past, you're in the right place

 Wikidot does not provide all the information that this database supports, so sometimes code behind this site has to make a guess.
 For example, if there's a page on the main wiki named 'scp-1234' and a page on a russian wiki named 'scp-1234' then the latter probably is a translation of the former.
 It will be marked as such and everyone will be happy.
 A different example: the translation of the tale 'Quiet Days' by Dmatix on the Spanish wiki is named 'dias-tranquilos'.
 In this case algorithm can't automatically match translated page to the original one since their names are different.
 Cases like this require either manual human input or improved matching algorithms.
 I have ideas for both solutions but at the moment neither is implemented.

 I screwed up the coding.
 Please, feel free to report any such bugs, errors, inconsistencies, etc over Wikidot PMs

 A: Active user is a user who either voted on articles or posted or edited an article at least once in the last six months.
 Activity is separate for different wikis.
 User can be considered active on one wiki and inactive on the others.

 Q: Your rating is different from the one shown on the wiki.
 Also, what's with the multiple ratings?